Celanese (NYSE:CE) PT Lowered to $140.00

-Celanese (NYSE:CE – Get Rating) had its price objective lowered by analysts at Deutsche Bank Aktiengesellschaft from $175.00 to $140.00 in a report issued on Tuesday, The Fly reports.
-Deutsche Bank Aktiengesellschaft’s target price would suggest a potential upside of 22.96% from the company’s current price.
+Celanese (NYSE:CE – Get Rating) had its target price cut by investment analysts at Deutsche Bank Aktiengesellschaft from $175.00 to $140.00 in a research report issued on Tuesday, Benzinga reports.
+The firm currently has a “buy” rating on the basic materials company’s stock.
+Deutsche Bank Aktiengesellschaft’s target price points to a potential upside of 25.59% from the company’s current price.

-A number of other equities research analysts also recently weighed in on CE.
-Jefferies Financial Group downgraded Celanese from a “buy” rating to a “hold” rating in a report on Thursday, June 16th.
-Bank of America dropped their price target on Celanese from $171.00 to $144.00 and set a “neutral” rating for the company in a research note on Wednesday, July 13th.
-Wells Fargo & Company dropped their price target on Celanese from $200.00 to $180.00 and set an “overweight” rating for the company in a research note on Monday, June 27th.
-Credit Suisse Group assumed coverage on Celanese in a research note on Monday, June 27th.
-They issued an “underperform” rating and a $105.00 price target for the company.
-Finally, Barclays dropped their price target on Celanese from $190.00 to $165.00 in a research note on Tuesday.
-Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and eight have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average price target of $164.19.
+Other equities research analysts also recently issued reports about the stock.
+Jefferies Financial Group downgraded shares of Celanese from a “buy” rating to a “hold” rating in a research report on Thursday, June 16th.
+Wells Fargo & Company cut their price target on shares of Celanese from $200.00 to $180.00 and set an “overweight” rating on the stock in a report on Monday, June 27th.
+Credit Suisse Group assumed coverage on shares of Celanese in a report on Monday, June 27th.
+They set an “underperform” rating and a $105.00 price target on the stock.
+Piper Sandler boosted their price target on shares of Celanese from $140.00 to $145.00 and gave the stock an “underweight” rating in a report on Wednesday, May 18th.
+Finally, UBS Group cut their price target on shares of Celanese from $166.00 to $163.00 and set a “buy” rating on the stock in a report on Friday, July 29th.
+Two analysts have rated the stock with a sell rating, seven have issued a hold rating and eight have issued a buy rating to the company.
+Based on data from MarketBeat.com, Celanese has a consensus rating of “Hold” and an average target price of $161.80.

-A number of hedge funds have recently added to or reduced their stakes in CE.
-Bessemer Group Inc. lifted its position in shares of Celanese by 12.4% during the 4th quarter.
-Bessemer Group Inc. now owns 1,817 shares of the basic materials company’s stock worth $305,000 after buying an additional 200 shares in the last quarter.
-National Asset Management Inc. raised its holdings in shares of Celanese by 9.5% in the 4th quarter.
-National Asset Management Inc. now owns 4,166 shares of the basic materials company’s stock worth $700,000 after purchasing an additional 362 shares during the period.
-Vestmark Advisory Solutions Inc. raised its holdings in shares of Celanese by 15.1% in the 4th quarter.
-Vestmark Advisory Solutions Inc. now owns 6,480 shares of the basic materials company’s stock worth $1,089,000 after purchasing an additional 851 shares during the period.
-Yousif Capital Management LLC bought a new stake in shares of Celanese in the 4th quarter worth approximately $2,291,000.
-Finally, Dupont Capital Management Corp raised its holdings in shares of Celanese by 159.5% in the 4th quarter.
-Dupont Capital Management Corp now owns 12,038 shares of the basic materials company’s stock worth $2,023,000 after purchasing an additional 7,399 shares during the period.
-Institutional investors and hedge funds own 93.81% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in CE.
+BlackRock Inc. boosted its stake in shares of Celanese by 2.7% during the 1st quarter.
+BlackRock Inc. now owns 7,849,893 shares of the basic materials company’s stock valued at $1,121,512,000 after purchasing an additional 207,520 shares in the last quarter.
+Brown Brothers Harriman & Co. boosted its stake in shares of Celanese by 2.1% during the 1st quarter.
+Brown Brothers Harriman & Co. now owns 2,409,786 shares of the basic materials company’s stock valued at $344,286,000 after purchasing an additional 49,289 shares in the last quarter.
+Geode Capital Management LLC lifted its position in Celanese by 1.2% during the 4th quarter.
+Geode Capital Management LLC now owns 2,052,472 shares of the basic materials company’s stock valued at $344,931,000 after acquiring an additional 24,520 shares during the period.
+Norges Bank purchased a new position in Celanese during the 4th quarter valued at about $223,876,000.
+Finally, Bank of America Corp DE lifted its position in Celanese by 5.6% during the 4th quarter.
+Bank of America Corp DE now owns 1,154,460 shares of the basic materials company’s stock valued at $194,020,000 after acquiring an additional 61,545 shares during the period.
+Institutional investors own 93.81% of the company’s stock.

 Celanese Company Profile